7.9 JONES ACT NEGLIGENCE OR UNSEAWORTHINESS—PLAINTIFF’S NEGLIGENCE—REDUCTION OF DAMAGES

 The plaintiff has a duty to use the care that a reasonably prudent person would use under similar circumstances.
 The defendant must prove by a preponderance of the evidence that the plaintiff’s failure to use such care contributed in some way to bringing about the plaintiff’s injury.

 If you decide that the plaintiff was negligent and that the plaintiff’s negligence was a cause of the plaintiff’s injury, you must then decide to what extent the injury was caused by the plaintiff’s negligence.
 This should be fixed as a percentage—for example, 10%, 50%, 90%.
 The percentage of the plaintiff’s negligence, if any, is for you to decide.
 You must then write that percentage on the appropriate place on the verdict form.
 Do not make any reduction in the amount of damages that you award to the plaintiff.
 I will reduce the damages that you award by the percentage of negligence that you assign to the plaintiff.

-See 46 U.S.C. § 30104 (common-law rights or remedies in cases of personal injury to railway employees applies to a seaman injured in the course of employment); 45 U.S.C. § 53 (contributory negligence will not bar a railroad employee from suing the employer for tort damages).
+See 46 U.S.C. § 30104 (extending common-law rights or remedies in cases of personal injury to railway employees to seaman injured in course of employment); 45 U.S.C. § 53 (stating that contributory negligence will not bar railroad employee from suing employer for tort damages).

 A seaman who follows a supervisor’s urgent call to the crew for help cannot be found contributorily negligent.
 Simenoff v.
 Hiner, 249 F.3d 883, 890-91 (9th Cir.2001).